-By accepting Benefits under the Plan, you authorize and direct any person or institution that has provided services to you to furnish the Claims Administrator with all information or copies of records relating to the services provided to you.
+By accepting Benefits under the Plan, you authorize and direct any person or institution that has provided services to you to furnish the Claims Administrator with all information or copies of records relating to the services provided to you, including provider billing and provider payment records.
 The Claims Administrator has the right to request this information at any reasonable time.
 This applies to all Covered Persons, including Enrolled Dependents whether or not they have signed the Participant's enrollment form.
 The Claims Administrator agrees that such information and records will be considered confidential.